 The cost of a meal is set by our caterers and parents are notified of any changes in advance.

-The current cost of a school meal is £2.50 per day or £12.50 per week, although we are currently offering free school meals to all pupils in Reception, Year 1 and Year 2 as part of the Government's 'Universal Infant Free School Meals' (UIFSM) scheme.
+The current cost of a school meal is £2.60 per day, although we are currently offering free school meals to all pupils in Reception, Year 1 and Year 2 as part of the Government's 'Universal Infant Free School Meals' (UIFSM) scheme.
 As well as this, some pupils may be eligible for 'Free School Meals' (FSM) throughout the whole of their time at school.
 Scroll to the bottom of the page for more information about free school meals.

 We also provide facilities for children who wish to bring a packed lunch in from home.

-An exciting update to our school meal service will be implemented after the Easter holidays.
+We wrote to parents in February to inform you about an exciting update to our school meal service that will be implemented after the Easter holidays.

 Through ParentPay, you can view the school menus and will pre-order your child's meals in advance.
 This convenient feature will help you make informed choices about your child's diet.